Trade Forex Trading

 What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

-The currency pairs that move the most are the Forex Major FX Pairs.
-These major currency pairs are the currencies that move the most in the forex market.
+The currency pairs that change the most are the Forex Major FX Pairs.
+These major currency pairs are the ones that move the most in forex.

 Major currency pairs are the currency pairs that are the most traded currency pairs by volume of trade positions - these currency pairs are: EURUSD, USDJPY, GBPUSD & USDCHF.